Nic Fanciulli: Career

 He has produced remixes for key house labels Deep Dish, Deep Vision, Yoshitoshi and Credence, plus major labels Universal and Warner Bros. under a number of aliases including Buick Project (with songwriter and producer Andy Chatterley), Mansdisco, One + One (with James Zabiela), Skylark and The Alchemistas.
 Fanciulli earned a Grammy nomination for ‘Best Remixed Recording (Non-Classical)’ in 2006 for his Buick Project remix of ‘Damage’ by Tracey Thorn.
 He has also remixed Underworld, Fleetwood Mac, Kylie Minogue, Groove Armada, The Juan MacLean, Gorillaz, Calvin Harris & Dua Lipa, Jamie xx and U.N.K.L.E.

-That same year Fanciulli was invited to appear on Radio 1's Essential Mix, lauded by host Pete Tong.
+That same year, Fanciulli was invited to appear on Radio 1's Essential Mix, lauded by host Pete Tong.
 He has since appeared on the Essential Mix a further two times, once in November 2017 and again in August 2018 back-to-back with Steve Lawler live from ANTS at Ushuaïa Ibiza Beach Hotel in Ibiza.
 Fanciulli was also inducted into Pete Tong's Hall Of Fame in 2015.

 Fanciulli also secured a year-long residency on Radio 1 in 2005, hosting his own regular show throughout the year.
 In 2005, Nic launched a second record label, with Andy Chatterley, called Saved.
 The outlet launched with ‘Chancer/Drop The Beat’ under his alias Skylark presents Buick Project.
-Across over 100 releases the label has signed music from artists such as James Talk, Mark Broom, Mat Playford, Joel Mull, Andrea Oliva, Uner, Steve Rachmad, Yousef, Spencer Parker, Oxia and more.
+Across over 100 releases the label has signed music from artists such as Butch, James Talk, Mark Broom, Mat Playford, Joel Mull, Andrea Oliva, Uner, Steve Rachmad, Yousef, Spencer Parker, Oxia and more.
 The label celebrated 100 releases in 2014 with a world tour including dates in Tel Aviv, Glasgow, Hollywood and Washington D.C.
 Fanciulli now runs the label with his brother, Mark.

 In 2017, he collaborated with Matthew Dear under his Audion pseudonym to produce 'Resistance', released on his own label Saved.

-In December 2019 Fanciulli performed at the O2 London in support of Pete Tong's Ibiza Classics Show with the Heritage Orchestra, also remixing a track from the Ibiza Classics album.
+In December 2019, Fanciulli performed at the O2 London in support of Pete Tong's Ibiza Classics Show with the Heritage Orchestra, also remixing a track from the Ibiza Classics album.
 Nic's remix of Promised Land (a rework of the 1987 Joe Smooth classic featuring Disciples) was featured on the LP, released by Universal Music in 2018.